Bastille on pushing the boundaries: "We’ve always done whatever the fuck we want"

 If their upcoming album is proof of where that relaxation of control will take Bastille, the band’s next chapter should be even more magnificent – and boundary-pushing – than their first.

-– Bastille’s new album is out later this year via EMI / Virgin Records
+– Bastille’s new album is out later this year via EMI Records